Waátunwan Relative Housing Advocate

 • Engage participants in “Problem Solving Conversations” that are housing focused, client centered, and problem solving oriented.

-• Complete program intake documentation with new program participants.
+• Complete program intake documentation and services eligibility.

-• Assess housing barriers of survivors/victims who are facing homelessness as a result of violence to determine housing, cultural, spiritual, and safety needs.
+• Assess housing barriers of relatives who are facing homelessness to determine housing, cultural, spiritual, and financial assistance needs.

-• Refer participants to the Cultural Services Team, Talking Circles, workshops, and healing services to address historical and intergenerational trauma.
+• Inform all relatives on Mother Nation’s Cultural Response Team, Talking Circles, workshops, and healing services to support historical and intergenerational trauma.

-• Develop a housing and/or safety plan and meet regularly with participants.
+• Develop a housing and/or healing support plan and meet regularly with participants.

-• Provide financial assistance for homeless emergency support including relocation and employment.
+• Provide financial assistance for homeless emergency support including relocation.

 • Prepare check requests with supporting documentation following the Mother Nation policies and procedures.